zmy-9/MF-DAKT/README.md

 * Scikit-learn 0.21.3
 * Numpy 1.17.2

-## How to run model.
+## How to run model
-### IF you want to pre-train question representations, you can do as below:
+### If you want to pre-train question representations, you can do as below:
 ```
 python3 pre_train.py
 ```
-### IF you want to predict students' answer, you can do as below:
+### If you want to predict students' answer, you can do as below:
 ```
 python3 main.py
 ```